rosbacke/delegate/README.md

 The header file does not include anything else so it is possible to include it into another namespace.
 The unit test checks this and seems to work.

+## Performance and code generation

+For the moment there are no proper measurement on timing.
+What has been done is to just paste in the delegate code into [compiler explorer](https://godbolt.org/) and look at the assembly output.
+The setup used gcc 7.2.1 on ARM compiling for Cortex-M4 and -O2 optimization.

+In general using static template setup compared to a runtime pointer allow the compiler to generate smaller code.
+Some specific notes:

+- If the compiler can see the target function body, it can inline it within the wrapper function and in that case, directly jump to the useful code.
+- Without arguments, the wrapper functions becomes one assembly instruction to just forward the branch in all cases.
+- With additional arguments:
+  - Member functions: No resuffling is needed, one extra instruction to load the _this_ pointer.
+  - Functors: No resuffling is needed, one extra instruction to load the _this_ pointer.
+  - Free functions: Some argument reshuffling is needed unless the target can be inlined.
+  - Runtime free functions: Resuffling is needed in the common wrapper function.
+  - Extra void/object set methods, no reshuffling is needed.
+Just load the pointer.

+- Testing callables for equal etc is often reduced down to comparing pointers.
+With the static setup this can often be a compile time calculation.

+So in most cases you should get decent code generation.
+In the case of free, non-inlined functions it is worth considering to just use an ordinary function pointer unless the extra generality is needed.

 ## A note on skipping constructors

 Not using constructors to set up functions is due to how a template